 SVC has a non-exclusive Distributorship Agreement (the Agreement) with Sony HK, a corporation organized and existing under and by virtue of the laws of Hong Kong.
 Under the Agreement, SVC was designated by Sony HK as its non-exclusive distributor of Sony products in the Philippines.
-In addition, SVC shall provide the customers in the Philippines with repair and parts replacement services, including but not limited to repair and parts replacement services rendered by SVC which are covered under the 12 month-warranty period at its own costs and expenses.
+In addition, SVC shall provide the customers in the Philippines with repair and parts replacement services, including but not limited to repair and parts replacement services that the 12 month-warranty period at its own costs and expenses.
 Management believes that the Agreement continuous to be effective although no formal renewal has been made since 2007.